10 Key Steps You Must Take To Succeed In The Music Business!

 Facebook Like Gate – The Secret Return of A Marketing Super Tool

 You used to be able to use a Facebook like gate to force someone (a potential fan) to 'like' your Facebook page in return for something free - a track download or similar.
 But, in August 2014, Facebook decided to prevent the functionality that allowed the like gate and since November 5th it has been banned.
 This was a very big issue for many music marketers who had been u [...]

 There are a core set of sites that every aspiring musician should be using to help build a fanbase and spread the word about their music.
 Facebook, YouTube, Twitter and Instagram are obvious choices, but many musicians forget about the one social site that is driven by music alone - Soundcloud.
 It's true that music is a core part of YouTube and the place that many people [...]

 Most Popular Posts

 How should you approach a record label or manager?

 What's the best way to get the attention of a music industry executive when sending in a demo?
 Just picture their usual response - a cursory glance at a web page or a CD tossed in the bin without being listened to.
 I can't begin to tell you how many thousands of demos I've not listened to - and I'm confident that I have never missed a great demo in doing so.
-If you've [...]
+If [...]

 10 Key Steps you must Take to Succeed in the Music Business